nfrechette/acl/README.md

 ## Getting up and running

-### Windows
+### Windows and Linux

-1. Install Visual Studio 2015
+1. Install the proper compiler for your platform
 2. Install CMake 3.2 or higher
-3. Install Python 3.3 (version 3.3 is required for the FBX SDK by some scripts)
+3. Install Python 3
 4. Generate the IDE solution with: `python make.py`
    The solution is generated under `./build`
    Note that if you do not have CMake in your `PATH`, you should define the `ACL_CMAKE_HOME` environment variable to something like `C:\Program Files\CMake`.
 5. Build the IDE solution with: `python make.py -build`
+6. Run the unit tests with: `python make.py -test`

 ## Reference material